 Baptism is a 'sacrament' - an outward and visible sign of an inward invisible grace.
 Or, in other words, baptism is a service in church that uses water poured over a baby or child as a sign of God's constant loving kindness towards us, of a welcome into the family of the church and of the beginning of a journey of faith.

 We are delighted you are thinking about baptism for your child and we welcome you to our churches.
-Baptism is an important decision so please read through the information on this website carefully and, if you have any further questions, please contact the Church Office and ask to speak to our vicar.
+Baptism is an important decision so please read through the information below carefully and, if you have any further questions, please contact the Church Office or ask to speak to our vicar.

 - isn't a one off event; rather it is the beginning of a life long journey of faith that should embrace Confirmation (a special service where an older child or adult 'owns' the baptism promises for themselves) and personal commitment.